kircherlab/ReMM/Snakemake/Readme.md

             "description": short description of the feature
         }
 ```
-After you have prepared this, add the name of the feature in the list *feature_set["hg38"]* at the top of the JSON file.
+If you want to add a feature for the calculation of the ReMM score, you have to define it as descibed above and add the name of the feature in the list *feature_set["hg38"]* at the top of the JSON file.
 Next, you have to add a snakemake rule for downloading the feature.
 For that, create a new text file *featureName.snakerule* in the folder *rules/features* and add a rule that uses the new entry in the *config/featuresConfig38.json* for downloading the feature and naming the file(s).
 You can use one of the existing rules as a scaffold.
 Here, you can preprocess the data if needed or use a separate snakemake rule for that (use the same snakerule file).
 At the end, you need to output a comma-separated file in the input/featureName folder, that will be used in the next step.
+All folling steps do not need modifications for adding a peature.

 To remove a feature from computation of ReMM, you need only to remove its name from the top list *feature_set["hg38"]* in *featuresConfig38.json*.
 Features not defined in the list, will be not further processed even if the feature is defined as shown above.